Gain Medical Work Experience in the UK’s Capital City – World Famous for Healthcare and Medical Schools.

 • Perfect spot to gain easy access to all hospital placements

 We also have lots of communal space too, including a great private outdoor area too making for a great atmosphere.
-All rooms are comfortably furnished, so you can be sure your free time outside your hospital placement is going to be every bit as enjoyable as your time spent within the hospitals.
+All rooms are comfortably furnished, so you can be sure your free time outside your hospital work experience is going to be every bit as enjoyable as your time spent within the hospitals.

 ACCOMMODATION INFO